 If you are planting seeds, calculate the germination time based on the type of lettuce you are planting.
 That information is on the seed package.
 When planting seeds, you still need to sit your container in the window as sunlight is needed for germination.

 Planting seedlings is my personal favorite mostly because I’m too excited to wait on the seeds to pop up even though that is quite exciting to watch.
 You can do both, seeds and seedlings but be sure to stagger their planting for succession harvests.

 Hot summer heat is a deal breaker for growing lettuce.
 This is when you will want to move all of your lettuce container gardens indoors to a sunny window.
 If you have been growing lettuce in the ground or in a raised bed, you can make a container garden now.
 Start them from scratch, inside, and grow your own salad greens all summer long indoors.

 Harvesting Salad Greens Year Round

 Loose Leaf Lettuce

 Loose leaf lettuce will continue to grow more leaves if you harvest from the outer leaves first.
-You can actually begin harvesting loose leaf as soon as young tender leaves appear.
+You can actually begin harvesting loose leaves as soon as young tender leaves appear.
 Either pinch off carefully or use scissors to cut the leaves.
 Wait at least 3 days before harvesting the same plant again.
-Rinse off your fresh salad greens and dry on paper towels or use a Salad Spinner like this to dry them.
-Freshly harvested lettuce will store in fridge for a few days.
+Rinse off your fresh salad greens and dry them on paper towels or use a Salad Spinner like this to dry them.
+Freshly harvested lettuce will store in the fridge for a few days.

 While you can also harvest head lettuce by cutting the outside leave first, we generally grow it for the entire head.
 To harvest the whole head at one time, use a sharp knife to cut it off above the dirt.
 Head lettuce requires a little more space than leaf lettuce which means you can’t grow as much at one time in a container.
 It also takes longer to harvest.